tonytonyjan/jaro_winkler/README.md

 # Todo

-- Add more optoins to natvie version.
-  - case_match
-  - weight
-  - threshold
-  - adjusting word table (It's from the original C implementation.)
+- Adjusting word table (Reference to original C implementation.)
 - Remove `#c_distance`, use C extension as default, and fallback to Ruby in Java platform.